darkalchemy/Pu-239/README.md

 ### Image Proxy:

-A simple image proxy for hot linked images: https://github.com/darkalchemy/Simple-Image-Proxy
+An image proxy for hot linked images is built in, disabled by default, enable in staff panel => site settings, this allows for browser caching

 ### Credits: